-The requirements for the Associate in Applied Science (A.A.S.) degree-which is for students planning to specialize to a senior institution - are listed below. in technical, business, semi-professional, and supervisory fields that are career oriented or, in selected fields, to transfer
+The requirements for the Associate in Applied Science (A.A.S.) degree are designed for students planning to specialize in technical, business, semi-professional, and supervisory fields that are career-oriented.
+Portions of this degree may, in selected fields, transfer to a senior institution.

-AR EA OF COURSEWORK SEMESTER HOURS ARI EA I: Written Composition I and II 3-6 ARI EA II: Humanities, Fine Arts and Speech 3-6 • Areas I and II must include a minimum of 9 semester hours • Must complete 3 semester hours in Humanities or Fine Arts • May complete 3 semester hours in speech once the Humanities requirement is met, unless provisions for addressing oral communication competencies represent an integral bodule in a required discipline-specific course ARI EA III: Natural Sciences and Mathematics 9-11 • Must complete a minimum of 3 semester hours in Math (100 level or numerically higher) • Must complete one course in Computer Science (two courses preferred) or demonstrate computer literacy skills or the integration of computer proficiencies within a required discipline-specific course.
-In addition to Math, disciplines in the Nature Sciences include astronomy, biology, chemistry, physics and physical science.
+AREA OF COURSEWORK SEMESTER HOURS AREA I: Written Composition I and II 3-6 AREA II: Humanities and Fine Arts 3-6 Areas I and II must include a minimum of 6 semester hours Must complete 3 semester hours in Humanities or Fine Arts AREA III: Natural Sciences and Mathematics 6-11 Must complete a minimum of 3 semester hours in Math (100 level or numerically higher) In addition to Math, disciplines in the Nature Sciences include astronomy, biology, chemistry, physics and physical science.

 AREA OF COURSEWORK SEMESTER HOURS AREA IV: History, Social and Behavioral Sciences In addition to History, the Social and Behavioral Sciences include the following: anthropology, economics, geography, political science, psychology and sociology.
-Any student seeking the AAS as a terminal award is not required to complete more than three semester hours in this area.
+Any student seeking the AAS as a terminal award is not_required to complete more than three semester hours in this area.
 3-6 AREA V: Maximum General Education Core, Technical Concentration and Electives In addition to the courses in the preceding four areas, the student must take whatever core and /or elective courses that are appropriate to the requirements for the degree or for the occupational or technical specialty that the student is pursuing.
-47-58 TOTAL MAXIMUM SEMESTER CREDIT HOURS 76 which national or regional programmatic licensure and certification are required, the student should try to integrate General Studies transfer courses into his/her program whenever possible.
+31-61 TOTAL SEMESTER CREDIT HOURS 60 - 76